Ex-Fisher Pens Heartbreaking Op-Ed, Describes Horrors of Fishing

 Many people believe that catch-and-release fishing – in which fish are thrown back into the water after being hooked and dragged out – is somehow “humane”.
 Maio used to be one of them.
 “I guess that made us all feel better”, he says.

-Now vegan, he’s also a successful drummer in the Melbourne-based band The Getaway Plan and uses his prominence to speak out for animals.
+Now vegan, Dan is also a successful drummer in Melbourne-based bands The Getaway Plan and ECCA VANDAL and uses his prominence to speak out for animals.

 Speaking of the fish he is pictured holding, he says, “It breaks my heart that I used to be involved.
 This beautiful animal flicked a switch for me”.